 To get information such as tax codes, report on tax deductions and make payments to HMRC, you’ll need to register with HMRC as an employer so you have an ‘account’ within which to manage your payroll.

-3. When to Register as an Employer
+3. When to Register for PAYE

 You need to register before your first payday, but you cannot register more than 2 months before you start paying people.
 Once approved you’ll get an Employer PAYE Reference Number (ERN).